13 Cognitive Biases that Impact Your Service Blueprint

 - Do your competitors create a negative or positive experience compared to your service?
 If users are jaded by most competing services, they’ll be harder to engage with.

-This framing effect causes a customer to change their preference between two options (A & B) when an asymmetric third option (C) is offered.
-The third option is inferior in all aspects to A but only some to B and better than other aspects in B.
+The Decoy Effect causes a customer to change their preference between two options (A & B) when an asymmetric third option (C) is offered.
+The third option (C) is inferior in all aspects to A but only some to B and better than other aspects in B. This third option in effect makes A or B more attractive, when in reality it should be unrelated.

 Why the Decoy Effect Applies to an Actor?